 Getting Started with Test Creation

 To save time, we’ll use an example application and ready test package.
 The BitbarSampleAppTests.zip file contains a functional test script.
-You can easily create similar file set for using
+You can easily create a similar file set for using

 calabash-android gen command.
 If you are looking for Calabash-iOS Tests you can basically use the same test package but you need to fetch the .IPA file.

-As application is relatively simple, we’ll start by creating a Feature, written in Cucumber.
+As the application is relatively simple, we’ll start by creating a Feature, written in Cucumber.
 The possible scenarios for user interaction in the above example would be that user 1) clicks through the radio buttons, 2) types a name in input field, 3) hides (or after hiding, asks to show) the keyboard, 4) changes the orientation of the screen, plus asking test to take screenshots at any given moment.

 Feature: Test UI Components Scenario: Test Radio Buttons Then I press view with id "radio0" Then I take screenshot Then I press view with id "radio1" Then I take screenshot Then I press view with id "radio2" Then I take screenshot Scenario: Input Text and Change Orientation Then I set screen to portrait Then I take screenshot Then I set screen to landscape Then I wait Then I enter text "Hello Calabash" into field with id "editText1" Scenario: Test Keyboard Then I take screenshot Then I hide keyboard Then I take screenshot Then I wait Then I show keyboard Then I take screenshot Scenario: Click Button Then I press view with id "button1"